contentjet/contentjet.github.io/src/documentation/index.md

 ### Custom Entry types

-Unlink traditional content management systems which limit content creation to a single _title_ and _body_ field, Contentjet let's you create your own entry types with custom fields.
+Unlike traditional content management systems which limit content creation to a single _title_ and _body_ field, Contentjet let's you create your own entry types with custom fields.
 There are 13 fields to choose from such as text, boolean, date, multiple choice, colour and more!

 ### Multiple projects